 It’s also important to note which of your friends the recommendation is coming from.
-“The recommendation should come from someone who knows the difference between high living and average – someone who understands the high standards of fashion,” advises one of Mumbai’s leading hairdressers Ayesha Riazuddin.
+One of Mumbai’s leading hairdressers Ayesha Riazuddin, says:

 If you trust a recommendation from your fashion-challenged friend, who’s just heard of ‘blunt cuts’ and ‘step cuts’ (instead of the correct terms, rock chic look and layered cut), you’re asking for trouble.

-Adds Ayesha, “Opt for a simple treatment like a shampoo.
-Observe if the hairdresser is professional or not.
-Can she correctly tell you about the quality of your hair and recommend the exact products you need for it?
-If the answer is in affirmative, you will understand that this salon even takes a simple shampoo seriously and that you may entrust them with hair cutting, hair colouring and other services.”
+If the answer is in affirmative, you will understand that this salon even takes a simple shampoo seriously and that you may entrust them with hair cutting, hair colouring and other services.